Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 Oil pastels are a painting and drawing medium similar to both pastels and wax crayons.

-The term ‘Old Masters’ describes the well-known European artists, primarily painters, who worked from the Renaissance to 1800.
+The ‘Old Masters’ are the canonical European artists, primarily painters, who worked from the Renaissance to 1800.

 Op Art, short for Optical Art, is an art movement that emerged in the 1960s.